johnpaulwick/ML-Predictive-Models-For-Cancer/Final-Project.md

     ## colData names(87): barcode patient ... paper_PARADIGM Clusters
     ##   paper_Pan-Gyn Clusters

-In the code above, I loaded in the TCGA dataset obtained from the final project prompt, in the form of a SummarizedExperiment object.
+In the code above, I loaded in the TCGA dataset obtained TCGA-BRCA project, in the form of a SummarizedExperiment object.
 Of all 226 samples, I select only 50 samples from each group (control and disease type), samples 64-163, for training data.
 In the code chunk above, I select only those 100 samples; I select only the protein-coding